Kettlebell Swing | The Perfect Exercise

 Few singular exercises train the body as effectively and inclusively as the kettlebell swing.
 And those exercises that do require considerable technical expertise to perform.
 Unlike more complex multi-joint movements, such as the clean or thruster, the kettlebell swing can be mastered by a complete novice in just one short session.

-Tsatsouline himself likens the swing to a physical altercation with a Russian bear because, after a good hundred reps, your muscles feel as though they’ve been torn to shreds (that’s a good thing by the way).
+Tsatsouline likens kettlebell swinging to a physical altercation with a Russian bear because, after a good hundred reps, your muscles feel as though they’ve been torn to shreds (that’s a good thing by the way).
+(Not convinced?
+Then try this Kettlebell Swing Workout.)

 If you decide to become a regular swinger you’ll develop superior grip, core and pelvic thrusting strength whilst enhancing your physical functionality – for few exercises force you to fight to maintain correct posture and foot positioning.